 Training and facilitation is by Teal Unicorn: we are a pair of experienced consultants working in two countries to advance organisational agility: Rob England and Dr Cherry Vu.
 We are a couple.
 We bring our own humanity, authenticity, and vulnerability to the training.
 Don’t expect formality.

 Teal Unicorn has delivered dozens of New Ways training courses in Vietnam since July 2018, both in-house and public, with great feedback.
 Actually, Dr Vu delivers them and Rob makes the projector work and worries too much about the timing.
 We have had great success, with consistently positive feedback.
 We change work lives and even private lives, because the new ways of working and managing are about culture, beliefs, humanity, failure, uncertainty, empowerment, and openness.
-At the urging of the students, Dr Vu even created an “Agile Family” course to talk about the cultural impact on traditional Vietnamese families.
+At the urging of the students, Dr Vu even created an “Agile Family” course to talk about the cultural impact on traditional Vietnamese families, which has been shared with many hundreds of people, predominantly women.
 Cherry used to teach senior Vietnamese government officials about management and ethics, as well as having accounting and law degrees and a PhD in public policy, and experience founding and running three companies with up to 200 employees – so she is a powerhouse instructor.